gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 // noop
 ```

-Add a small comment to indicate that the file doesn't really do anything, it just needs to exist, and was left blank on purpose.
+This file is intentionally empty — because the `main` field is pointing to `index.js`, this file needs to exist for Node to properly resolve the package.
+To avoid confusion, add a small comment to indicate that the file doesn't do anything; it just needs to exist and was left blank on purpose.

 In the `package.json` file in `site`, add the following: